5 Basic Rules that Apply to Reverse Mortgages in 2023

-To fully understand the ins and outs of this product, homeowners should remember and be aware of the following rules:
+To fully understand the ins and outs of the reverse mortgage, homeowners should remember and be aware of the following:

 1. There’s a Lending Limit for HECM Loans

-As great as it would be to borrow an unlimited sum of money, the reality is, homeowners can only borrow according to Department of Housing and Urban Development rules.
+As great as it would be to borrow an unlimited sum of money, the reality is that homeowners can only borrow according to the Department of Housing and Urban Development limits.

-As determined by the Federal Housing Administration, the Home Equity Conversion Mortgage reverse mortgage limit is currently $1,089,300.
-But not everyone will be able to receive the maximum amount.
+As determined by the Federal Housing Administration, the Home Equity Conversion Mortgage reverse mortgage limit is currently $1,149,825.
+However, not everyone will be able to receive the maximum amount.

 Factors that determine how much money someone can borrow through a HECM reverse mortgage include: